time-series-machine-learning/tsml-eval/_tsml_group_experiments/soton/workflow_example.md

+## Connecting to Iridis 5

 Log in servers

-ridis5_a.soton.ac.uk
+iridis5_a.soton.ac.uk
 iridis5_b.soton.ac.uk
 iridis5_c.soton.ac.uk
 iridis5_d.soton.ac.uk

-dont use a because apparently everyone does.
+dont use iridis5_a.soton.ac.uk because apparently everyone does.
 Need to be on the VPN

 connect
 ssh userid@iridis5_a.soton.ac.uk